-We recently sat down with the local Branson band, Prince Ivan, over a nice & healthy virtual chat which covered everything from their recent songwriting contest, Hooked, to their first full length album, The Preface.
+We recently sat down with the local Branson band, Prince Ivan, over a nice & healthy virtual chat that covered everything from their recent songwriting contest, Hooked, to their first full-length album, The Preface.

-This talented music duo is comprised of Brydon Brett and Aaron Space who explained that, though Prince Ivan has experienced many great moments this year, 202o hasn’t been without its share of challenges.
-Brydon explained they had just released their new album The Preface in Mid-December of 2019 and had shows booked January-July.
-However, when COVID-19 first hit, Brydon and Aaron had to shift gears.
+This talented music duo is comprised of Brydon Brett and Aaron Space, who explained that, though Prince Ivan has experienced many great moments this year, 202o hasn’t been without its share of challenges.
+Brydon explained they had just released their new album, The Preface, in Mid-December of 2019 and had shows booked January-July.
+However, when COVID-19 first hit, Brydon, and Aaron shifted gears.

-“It was looking like a great year for tour and all of that except for one show got canceled,” Brydon explained.
+“It was looking like a great year for a tour, and all of that except for one show got canceled,” Brydon explained.
 “So that was an impact.
 We’ve definitely had to pivot and innovate our approach.
-It’s forced us to grow in ways that we know that we needed to go.
-We’re grateful to be doing as well as we are because in entertainment, a lot of people are struggling really hard.
+It’s forced us to grow in ways we know that we needed to go.
+We’re grateful to be doing as well as we are because, in entertainment, a lot of people are struggling really hard.
 It’s a tough industry to be in right now.”

 With all of the things happening in the world today, Aaron said they wanted to create music with positive themes and encouraging messages, a point he expanded on as he told us in the interview: “We feel more of a sense of urgency to create great quality music that also has a great message.
 I think 2020 will serve as a landmark in our trajectory that we will look back on and remember that it was a large catalyst in our journey.”

-Despite the year’s challenges, Prince Ivan kept themselves busy doing several events including hosting an a American Idol style songwriting contest(Hooked), presenting virtual concerts so local high school seniors could celebrate Prom Night, and attending Springboard Music Festival West—an event they participated early September, 2020.
+Despite the year’s challenges, Prince Ivan kept themselves busy doing several events, including hosting an American Idol-style songwriting contest(Hooked), presenting virtual concerts so local high school seniors could celebrate Prom Night, and attending Springboard Music Festival West—an event they participated in early September 2020.

-“Essentially Springboard is a conference for up and coming artists to network and get advice on everything from songwriting, to the legal side of the music business which includes song licensing and when you know you need a manager,” Aaron clarified.
+“Essentially, Springboard is a conference for up and coming artists to network and get advice on everything from songwriting to the legal side of the music business, which includes song licensing and when you know you need a manager,” Aaron clarified.
 “There’s also performance component involved as well.
-We get to showcase some of our material specifically to radio DJs as well as music participated in that earlier this month(Sept.) and it was a really great experience.
-They ended up wanting us to pre-record the performance so we did that.”
+We get to showcase some of our material specifically to radio DJs, as well as music; we participated in that earlier this month(Sept.), and it was a really great experience.
+They ended up wanting us to pre-record the performance, so we did that.”

-Prince Ivan additionally has done a couple of songwriting workshops here locally including at the Buchanan Campus(post-COVID).
-Due to present social limitations, Aaron and Brydon said they are currently shifting their main focus to working on the Unity EP Project which tackles the conversation of racial and social injustice.
+Prince Ivan has also done a couple of local songwriting workshops here, including at the Buchanan Campus(post-COVID).
+Due to present social limitations, Aaron and Brydon said they are currently shifting their main focus to working on the Unity EP Project, which tackles the conversation of racial and social injustice.

-With a new year on the horizon, Prince Ivan plans to keep their momentum going with tours, concerts and releasing singles throughout 2021“at a steady clip”.
-The Hooked Songwriting Contest will be hosted again next year along with new music videos that are typically filmed right here in Branson.
-Both band members said they want to continue to grow and develop the songwriting community and essentially “turn the eyes of the world toward Branson.”
+With a new year on the horizon, Prince Ivan plans to keep their momentum going with tours, concerts, and releasing singles throughout 2021“at a steady clip.”
+The Hooked Songwriting Contest will be hosted again next year, along with new music videos typically filmed in Branson.
+Both band members said they want to continue growing and developing the songwriting community and essentially “turn the eyes of the world toward Branson.”

-Brydon went on to say that, as as Prince Ivan pushed this new album out, they were getting a lot of acceptance and attention from some big cities: “We’re talking about L.A., New York, Atlanta…just these major music centers and they’re asking about Branson.
-They’re like ‘What’s this place all about?’
+Brydon went on to say that, as Prince Ivan pushed this new album out, they were getting a lot of acceptance and attention from some big cities: “We’re talking about L.A., New York, Atlanta…just these major music centers, and they’re asking about Branson.
+They’re like, ‘What’s this place all about?’
 I think we are on an upward tick with the mainstream music industry and the record industry.
-We already have great live show industry but the recording industry, we don’t really have that here so we are trying to make that happen.”
+We already have a great live show industry, but the recording industry, we don’t really have that here, so we are trying to make that happen.”

-Everything Prince Ivan stands for is positive and inspiring and Aaron said they couldn’t have done it without their fans who believe in what Prince Ivan stands for and what they’re trying to do.
-Aaron told us that, “In a bigger way, we just feel grateful to be part of a community that of people who really are passionate about changing the world for the better.
-We feel blessed to be the figure heads of that movement and the faces of it within a Prince Ivan universe.”
+Everything Prince Ivan stands for is positive and inspiring, and Aaron said they couldn’t have done it without their fans who believe in what Prince Ivan stands for and what they’re trying to do.
+Aaron told us, “In a bigger way, we feel grateful to be part of a community of people who really are passionate about changing the world for the better.
+We feel blessed to be the figureheads of that movement and the faces of it within a Prince Ivan universe.”

-Thank you, Prince Ivan, for all of the positive and inspirational things you are doing for the music industry, for your fans and for the community of Branson, Missouri!
+Thank you, Prince Ivan, for all of the positive and inspirational things you are doing for the music industry, your fans, and the community of Branson, Missouri!
 If you would like to learn more about Prince Ivan, check out their website herehttps://www.princeivan.com/about- for news, merchandise, videos, links to social media sites, updates & more!

 For more information on shows in Branson, Missouri, give us a call at (866) 876-4339, and ask how to secure the best tickets at the lowest prices!
-Find out more about Branson Travel Packages, Shows, Attractions & more on our site here.
+Please find out more about Branson Travel Packages, Shows, Attractions & more on our site here.

 Photo Credit: https://www.facebook.com/PrinceIvanMusic